-Urgent treatment centres will be GP-led, open 12 hours a day, every day, and be equipped to diagnose and deal with many of the most common ailments people attend A&E for.
+Urgent treatment centres will be GP-led, open at least 12 hours a day, every day, and be equipped to diagnose and deal with many of the most common ailments people attend A&E for.

 Urgent treatment centres will ease the pressure on hospitals, leaving other parts of the system free to treat the most serious cases.
 The urgent treatment centre offer will result in decreased attendance at A&E, or, in co-located services, the opportunity for streaming at the front door.
 All urgent treatment centre services will be considered Type 3 / 4 A&E and will contribute to the 4 hour access and waiting times target locally.